Human Horizons' Super SUV, HiPhi X, Debuts at 2020 Beijing International Auto Show

 With the launch models being sold directly at the Beijing Auto Show starting at RMB 800,000 for the four-seater and from RMB 680,000 for the six-seater, the HiPhi X community will start to be developed.
 Providing opportunity for this community to be a part of the experience, Human Horizons unveiled plans to build 37 HiPhi Centers.
 These are spaces for the integration of art, technology, and science, across 19 cities, opening throughout 2021.
 The Centers are designed as a place to bring the HiPhi enthusiasts together and encourage the customers to help define developments for HiPhi X and future vehicles.

 Human Horizons announced its partnership with Microsoft at the World Artificial Intelligence Conference in July 2020.
 The first AI application from this partnership in a smart vehicle, is also being launched at the Auto Show in the form of an AI assistant, named HiPhiGo.
 HiPhiGo has been specifically designed to obey voice commands, and provide a truly interactive, advanced AI for the driver.
-HiPhiGo has been developed to be creative; it can chat, write
+HiPhiGo has been developed to be creative; it can chat, write poetry, produce a painting, and edit videos.

 HiPhi X will be available in a small volume production run at the end of 2020, with an official market launch in the 1st half of 2021.